Privacy

 The misterplimsoll.app website may keep standard server logs (IP address, timestamp, requested page, user agent) for operational and security purposes.
 These are not used for analytics, advertising, or any other purpose, and they aren’t shared with anyone.
 They are typically deleted within 60 days.

+Mister Plimsoll is stable software, but it is a single-person project and can still surprise you.
 Please don’t rely on it as your sole protection against running out of disk space, particularly on production machines, servers, or systems where running out of room would have serious consequences.
 Treat its alerts as one signal among several.

 Liability